moody/Waffle/README.md

 -- does not matter, any other value throws an error. child:SetVisibility("GONE")

--- Returns this node's own visibility, never an ancestor's: a node whose ancestor is -- "INVISIBLE" or "GONE" still returns nil or "VISIBLE" here, even though its own frame -- is hidden too. local visibility = child:GetVisibility()
+-- Returns this node's own visibility as given, never an ancestor's: a node whose -- ancestor is "INVISIBLE" or "GONE" still returns nil or "VISIBLE" here, even though -- its own frame is hidden too. local visibility = child:GetVisibility()

 -- Sets this node's own key, for lookup via FindByKey(key).
 Pass nil to remove it.
 Unlike